 Where the faith of the parents is manifestly weak, the sacrament preparation for their children provides a teachable moment for spiritual renewal.
 However, the event should be viewed as an occasion for affirmation and hope, not challenge and confrontation.

 Sacrament Preparation classes will meet at a date and time to be announced in a MEET classroom.

 Perfect attendance in the process is expected.
 Children must also attend workshops and any special programs and liturgical celebrations, all of which are on your calendar.
 If there is a family emergency and your child is not able to attend class, please call the office at 203-263-2008

 Attendance at Liturgy

-Each student will be given a folder to keep handouts, completed work, and other information necessary for their lessons at each session.
-These folders and their books must be brought to every class.
-You will be provided with many handouts at the Parent/Student Orientation in January for you and your child to work with at home as well as ideas to help prepare for the day of First Holy Communion
+Each student will be given a textbook which must be available for MEET classes.
+You will be provided with many handouts at the Parent Orientation in January for you and your child to work with at home as well as ideas to help prepare for the day of First Holy Communion

 The information in the handouts is reviewed in the classroom, however, this information should be reviewed at home as reinforcement of knowledge covered.